SimonDanisch/Bonito.jl/docs/src/layouting.md

 # Layouting

-The main Layouting primitive JSServe offers is `Grid`, `Column` and `Row`.
+The main layouting primitive JSServe offers is `Grid`, `Column` and `Row`.
-They are all based on css `display: grid` and JSServe only offers a small convenience wrapper around it.
+They are all based on css `display: grid` and JSServe offers a small convenience wrapper around it.

-We recommend to read through the great introduction to Styles grids by Josh Comeau: https://www.joshwcomeau.com/css/interactive-guide-to-grid, for a better understanding on how grids work.
+We recommend reading through the great introduction to Styles grids by Josh Comeau: [interactive guide to grid](https://www.joshwcomeau.com/css/interactive-guide-to-grid), for a better understanding of how grids work.
 It's recommended to read this before following this tutorial, since the examples are styled much nicer and explain everything in much greater detail.

 To easier apply the tutorial to JSServe, we ported all the examples of the tutorial, while only describing them with the bare minimum.
 To get the full picture, please refer to the linked, original tutorial!

-Lets start with the docstring for `Grid`:
+Let's start with the docstring for `Grid`:

 ```@docs
 Grid